Philosophical realism: Ancient Greek philosophy

 Plato (left) and Aristotle (right), a detail of The School of Athens, a fresco by Raphael.
 In Plato's metaphysics, ever-unchanging Forms, or Ideas, exist apart from particular physical things, and are related to them as their prototype or exemplar.
 Aristotle's philosophy of reality also aims at the universal.
 Aristotle finds the universal, which he calls essence, in the commonalities of particular things.

 In ancient Greek philosophy, realist doctrines about universals were proposed by Plato and Aristotle.

 Platonic realism is a radical form of realism regarding the existence of abstract objects, including universals, which are often translated from Plato's works as "Forms".
 Since Plato frames Forms as ideas that are literally real (existing even outside of human minds), this stance is also called Platonic idealism.
 This should not be confused with "idealistic" in the ordinary sense of "optimistic" or with other types of philosophical idealism, as presented by philosophers such as George Berkeley.
 As Platonic abstractions are not spatial, temporal, or subjectively mental, they are arguably not compatible with the emphasis of Berkeley's idealism grounded in mental existence.
 Plato's Forms include numbers and geometrical figures, making his theory also include mathematical realism; they also include the Form of the Good, making it additionally include ethical realism.

 In Aristotle's more modest view, the existence of universals (like "blueness") is dependent on the particulars that exemplify them (like a particular "blue bird", "blue piece of paper", "blue robe", etc.), and those particulars exist independent of any minds: classic metaphysical realism.

 Ancient Indian philosophy

 There were many ancient Indian realist schools, such as the Mimamsa, Vishishtadvaita, Dvaita, Nyaya, Yoga, Samkhya, Sauntrantika, Jain, Vaisesika, and others.
-They argued for their realist positions, and heavily criticized idealism, like that of the Yogachara, and composed refutations of the Yogacara position.
+They argued for their realist positions, and heavily criticized idealism, like that of the Yogachara and Advaita Vedanta, and composed refutations of the Yogacara position.